jack-fogarty/LOTUS/README.md

-# LOTUS Reader
+# The LOTUS Toolkit
-The LOTUS Reader is a GUI primarily built to read and compile raw Empatica EmbracePlus data over user-defined periods of time.
-Fragmented 'chunks' of raw timeseries data output by Empatica (i.e., EDA, BVP, systolic peaks, temperature, accelerometer, and event tags) can be selectively reconstituted as continuous timeseries for further processing.
+The LOTUS toolkit features two GUIs built to read, compile, and analyse raw Empatica EmbracePlus data over user-defined periods of time.
+1. **The LOTUS Reader** enables users to selectively reconstitute the fragmented 'chunks' of raw timeseries data output by the Empatica EmbracePlus as continuous timeseries (i.e., EDA, BVP, systolic peaks, temperature, accelerometer, and event tags).
+2. **The LOTUS analyser** allows users to visualise and navigate the raw signal data, edit event tags, and complete basic preprocessing.

 # Installation
 1. Install Matlab 2023b or later (a compiled version is available for users without Matlab)